OCHA-DAP/pa-anticipatory-action/analyses/eth/notebooks/exploration/eth_ndvi.md

 As measure we use the percentage of the median NDVI.
 We use this instead of the absolute NDVI as drought conditions should be seen as relative to a standard.

-We explore how this measure of NDVI differs during three dekads: 21-30 Nov 2021, 1-10 Dec 2021, and 1-10 Jan 2022.
+We explore how this measure of NDVI differs during three dekads.
+Namely the first dekads of Nov 2021, Dec 2021, and Jan 2022.
 The last one is the most current data at the point of writing.
-However, we are not in the rainy season anymore, so the comparison to the other two is done to see if the NDVI changed since then.
-They did and thus to me it depends on the goal of the visualiztion which we should choose.
-Is it about the conditions now or e.g. the drought during rainy seasons in some parts of the country (see [here](https://fews.net/file/113527) for the seasonal calendar of Ethiopia).
-The NDVI's of [21-30 Nov](https://fews.net/east-africa/seasonal-monitor/november-2021) and [1-10 Dec](https://fews.net/east-africa/alert/december-29-2021) have been used in the linked FN reports.
+We include these 3 months since the patterns of rain differ within the country during these months, so we can see if the NDVI changed.
+There is many uncertainties on how we should interpret the NDVI, e.g. how we should take into account the [seasonal calendar](https://fews.net/file/113527).
+This is thus solely a statement of the NDVI at the given moments and not directly of drought.

+NDVI is commonly used by FewsNet, the most recent ones including NDVI of [21-30 Nov](https://fews.net/east-africa/seasonal-monitor/november-2021) and [1-10 Dec](https://fews.net/east-africa/alert/december-29-2021).

 We first inspect the raster data but thereafter aggregate to admin3.
 As aggregation method the median is chosen but there is the classic problem of differences in admin sizes.

-Three open questions:
-- Do we think the map at admin3 level will have added value for the HNO?
-- Should we use the NDVI of 1-10 Dec 2021 or 1-10 Jan 2022?
-- Is the median the most appropiate method of aggregation?
-Discussed with Seth and we think it is

 ```python
 %load_ext autoreload